tansongyang/franksongyangtan.com/src/pages/seminary/posts/2019-01-06-judaism-time-jesus/index.md

 ## Introduction

-My first official class is the elective Judaism in the Time of Jesus:
+My first class is the elective Judaism in the Time of Jesus.

-> A survey of Jewish history and literature in the second temple period as background for understanding the New Testament.
+In this class, we study the second temple period as background for the New Testament.

 The textbook for this class is <cite><x-link to="https://www.amazon.com/Introduction-Early-Judaism-James-Vanderkam/dp/0802846416">An Introduction to Early Judaism</x-link></cite> by James C. VanderKam.
 In all posts related to this class, I will refer to this book as <cite>VanderKam</cite>.